snyk-labs/kubernetes-goof/DEMOFLOW.md

 So now we know we can do quite a few things in the secure namespace, and not a lot in default.
 This is a fairly common pattern, to give service accounts permissions in their own namespace.

-SLIDE - Add namespace
+SLIDE 11 - Add namespaces
-SLIDE - show typical role and binding
+SLIDE 12 - show typical role and binding
+SLIDE 13 - updated timeline to include role

 Let's try and get a shell on the compromised pod :